Fete Stall Ideas

 Gourmet Foods Stall

-Pickles, jams and preservatives, gourmet biscuits and cakes, all very popular.
+Pickles, jams and preservatives, gourmet biscuits and cakes are all very popular.
 This stall can compliment the craft stall.

 Hair Colour Stall